Cellie0320/personal_expense_tracker/database/README.md

 - The database is designed to support multiple users, each with their own categories and expenses.

 ## Contact and Support

-For contact and support refer to the [Support Section](../README.md#6-conclusion-and-support) for more details
+For contact and support refer to the [Support Section](../README.md#6-conclusion-and-support) for more details.